dunt21/Zoharix-Pay-Tickets/README.md

 # Z-Events

-**Z-** is a unified event ticketing and business booking platform.
+**Z-E** is a unified event ticketing and business booking platform.
 It allows:

 - Event organizers to create events, sell tickets, and track attendance.
 - Businesses (salons, barbers, trainers, restaurants, etc.) to host services, manage bookings, and accept payments.